baselinkteam/tree/readme.md

 ### Mount

-Start is being developed by the open source / open data community and the folks at [Mount](https://mount.build), a California-based project for helping humanity master information and computation.
+Tree is being developed by the open source / open data community and the folks at [Mount](https://mount.build), a California-based project for helping humanity master information and computation.
 Mount started off in the winter of 2008 as a spark of an idea, to forming a company 10 years later in the winter of 2018, to a seed of a project just beginning its development phases.
-Mount funds start's development.
+Mount funds tree's development.
 It is entirely bootstrapped by working full time and running [Etsy](https://etsy.com/shop/mountbuild) and [Amazon](https://www.amazon.com/s?rh=p_27%3AMount+Build) shops.
 Also find us on [Facebook](https://www.facebook.com/mountbuild), [Twitter](https://twitter.com/mountbuild), and [LinkedIn](https://www.linkedin.com/company/mountbuild).
 Check out our other GitHub projects as well!

 <br/>
 <br/>